esneider/vim-waltz/README.md

 Just add your Alt mappings in your vimrc, and waltz will take care of the rest.

-The supported key sequences are:
+The supported key sequences (with some exceptions, depending on your OS and terminal) are:

 ```
 <A-[a-z]>